Meet Byron Longworth

 During law school, Byron was the Chief Justice of the Moot Court Board and also competed in two national moot court competitions.
-After he retired from competing, he continued to volunteer judging practice sessions.
+Afterwards he continued to volunteer judging practice sessions and assisted with the National teams.
 He served as the Competition Chairman of the Mock Trial Board, drafted the in-school competition fact-pattern, and handled the schematics of the event.
 Additionally, he was an active member of Cooley’s Phi Delta Phi International Legal Honors Society chapter.
 He graduated Cum Laude, and was the recipient of Cooley Law School’s Leadership Achievement Award.

-Byron enjoys his pets, wildlife, painting, Cuban coffee, and loves traveling the world.
+Byron enjoys his two Siberian huskies, wildlife, painting, Cuban coffee, and loves traveling the world.
 He is semi-fluent in American Sign Language and can help the deaf community and the hard of hearing navigate the legal system.
+In 2022 Byron received a quasi-judicial appointment from the City of Temple Terrace to serve on the Board of Adjustment to help render decisions on variance applications for land use.
 Byron is an active member of the Florida Justice Association, a member of the American Association for Justice, and volunteers to assist those in financial need with domestic violence actions.
-He also continues to volunteer at Cooley Law School with both the Moot Court and Mock Trial Boards.
+He also continues to volunteer at Cooley Law School with Phi Delta Phi inaugurations, and both the Moot Court and Mock Trial Boards.

 Byron is licensed to practice law in all state courts in Florida, and in the U.S. District Court of the Middle District of Florida.